Arrow Update Synthesis: Arrow updates versus action models

 Let additional to a pointed action model $(E,e)$ as above a pointed relational model $(M,\state)$ be given where $M = (\States, R, V)$.
 Let $M,\state \models \pre(\actiona)$.
 The update $(M \otimes E, (\state,e))$ is the pointed relational model where $M \otimes E = (\States', R', V')$ such that Action model modalities $[E,e]$ are interpreted similarly to arrow update modalities but unlike arrow update modalities are partial and not functional.
 Their execution depends on the truth of the precondition of the actual action (point) $e$ in the actual state $s$:

 Similarly to arrow update modalities we can conceive a modal logical language with $[E,e]\phi$ as an inductive language construct, for action models $E$ with finite domains.
 The logic is called {\em action model logic} AML.
-And also similarly we define multi-pointed action models by notational abbreviation, and informally consider them as primitive constructs.
+And also similarly we define multi-pointed action models by notational abbreviation, and informally consider such modalities as logical connectives binding formulas.
 As for AUML (see \cite{kooirenne} and Section \ref{sec.axiomatization}), there is a complete axiomatization, that is a rewrite system allowing to eliminate dynamic modalities \cite{baltagetal:1998,hvdetal.del:2007}.
 If we further extend the logical language with a quantifier $[\otimes]$ over action models, such that

 where (*) requires all preconditions of actions in $E$ to be in $\langml$, we get the language and logic of {\em arbitrary action model logic} AAML.
 Hales showed in \cite{hales2013arbitrary} that the (*) requirement can be relaxed, similarly to our Proposition \ref{prop:fully_arbitrary}.
 If such a distinction is necessary, the action model logics with only single-pointed action models are AML$_1$ and AAML$_1$.